Aaron Bates: Winter leagues

-Bates' grandparents are from Ponce, Puerto Rico, thus allowing him to play as domestic in the Liga de Béisbol Profesional Roberto Clemente.
+Bates's grandparents are from Ponce, Puerto Rico, thus allowing him to play as domestic in the Liga de Béisbol Profesional Roberto Clemente.

-Coaching
+Coaching career

 He retired from playing to become an assistant coach for the Dodgers rookie class Arizona League Dodgers team in 2015.
 In 2017, he was named hitting coach of the single-A Great Lakes Loons.
 He spent 2018 as a minor league coordinator before being named as the Dodgers Major League assistant hitting coach for the 2019 season.
 He was promoted to co-hitting coach for the 2023 season.

-Personal
+Personal life

 Bates grew up in the small coastal town of Santa Cruz, California.
 He attended Soquel High School for his freshmen year, before transferring to Archbishop Mitty High School in San Jose, California where he played both football and baseball.
 His senior season he was the Quarterback on the football team which went 12-1 and captured its first West Catholic Athletic League title in 25 years.

 He was inducted into the Archbishop Mitty High School Hall of Fame in January 2013.